 (10) Are current Seton associates eligible to participate?

-Yes, Seton is especially interested in helping current associates remain with the Seton Family of Hospitals.
-Those who are interested in the program and who fall into this category will need to complete the versant application process.
+Yes, Seton is especially interested in helping current associates remain with the Seton Healthcare Family.
+Those who are interested in the program and who fall into this category will need to complete the application process.

-(11) How does Seton’s Versant RN Residency benefit patients?
+(11) How does Seton’s RN Residency benefit patients?

 (12) How do I get more information?